 Course reserves are materials faculty have requested be made available to students for reading assignments.
 Items that may be placed on course reserve include the following:

 All library materials, including books, periodicals, and videos.
-If the library does not own an item and it is a necessary part of ADU coursework, collection development will consider purchasing the item.
+If the library does not own an item and it is a necessary part of AHU coursework, collection development will consider purchasing the item.

 Personal copies of journals, books, videos, or other media.
 The library cannot guarantee the safety of these items from damage or loss.